rivosinc/prometheus-slurm-exporter/README.md

 ### RPM/DEB Packages

 You can download RPM or DEB versions from the [Releases](https://github.com/rivosinc/prometheus-slurm-exporter/releases) tab.
-The packages are configured to use systemd to start and stop the service.

 ### Running with Systemd